thfai2000/taichi-orm/README.md

 - It relies on the popular package Knex (**SQL builder**).
 It allows us to build data logics without any limitation.

 # Features
-- For entity schema, we can define **ComputedField** (or called **ComputedProperty**), it is like a sql template/builder.
+- For entity schema, we can define `ComputedProperty` (or called `ComputedField`), it is like a sql template/builder.
   - It is like "Prepared SQL Statement" which contains custom pre-defined logics but also accepts parameters.
   - During data query, the ComputedField is optionally selected and it even can be extended.
-  - "HasMany", "belongsTo"... logics are pre-defined in term of ComputedField for usage.
+  - Relation logics such as `HasMany` and `belongsTo` are pre-defined in term of `ComputedProperty` for usage.
 - Developed in **Typescript**.
 - (Soon) Data caching
 - (soon) Better Integration with **GraphQL** and **Restful** Server